University Student Academic Research Award (USARA)

 Guidelines for University Student Academic Research Awards

-The University Student Academic Research Award (USARA) Committee will be accepting applications from now until February 19, 2016 at 5pm.
+The University Student Academic Research Award (USARA) Committee will be accepting applications for the Spring semester until February 23, 2018 at 5pm.

 Research grants, up to $500, are available to help support undergraduate research endeavors related to developing and conducting research, with a faculty supervisor, and the presentation of research/scholarly pursuits at meetings.
 Students should not request funding in excess of the grant awards.
 NOTE: Students working on a joint project must each submit an independent application, written entirely in their own words, to clearly identify their own distinct contributions.